Coronavirus (Covid-19) and CIPS Exams

 CIPS exams update - working together through the Coronavirus pandemic

-CIPS exams will continue running as scheduled, six times per year.
+Exams will continue running as scheduled, four times per year in most countries.

 If there are changes that affect your country or exam centre that impacts on the ability to safely deliver exams, we will inform you directly via email as quickly as possible and update this webpage.

 Please ensure your email and mobile phone contact details are up to date in your My CIPS profile.